Yang-zhiyuan/gamerwarev2.5/README.md

 menu screenshots: https://imgur.com/a/rDr7iQ0

 there is a very small anti-paste and if u cant figure it out ur pretty retarded tbh

+DISCLAIMER TO ALL YOU RETARDS COMING FROM UC/YOUGAME: if u seriously cant fix my antipaste then dont even cry about it on whatever forum u came from, just seriously learn how to google shit.

+also this cheat had a somewhat working local animfix and fake chams. i am selling the source to these 2 for 20 bitcoin hmu